fredericGette/Lumia520/content/drivers/qcsmem8930.md

 IoControlCode `0x42004`
 	Inputbuffer size 8
 	Outputbuffer size 8
 	This IOCTL is likely used to translate a bus-relative address to a kernel virtual address.
-The process is as follows:
-       1. It retrieves an 8-byte input buffer and an 8-byte output buffer from the request.
-       2. It takes the address from the input buffer and searches for it in the list of memory-mapped resources that were previously saved during the EvtWdfDevicePrepareHardware phase.
+	It retrieves the 4 lower bytes of the Inputbuffer (this is a physical address) and look for it in the arrayAdditionalMemoryResources initialised during EvtWdfDevicePrepareHardware.
+This arrays contains 3 entries: each entries correspond to an "additional memory resource" and contains its physical address (first DWORD) and its virtual address (second DWORD).
-       3. If a matching resource is found, it copies the corresponding mapped kernel virtual address into the output buffer and completes the request with success.
+    If a matching entry is found, it copies the corresponding mapped kernel virtual address into the 4 upper bytes of the Outputbuffer.
-       4. If no match is found, it completes the request with the error code STATUS_INVALID_PARAMETER (0xC0000025).